Semrush helps you:

 That said, you don’t just want to add a bunch of random internal links.
 Yes, random internal linking is probably better than no internal linking at all.

-But if you want to get the most out of internal links, I recommend implementing these tips.
+But if you want to get the most out of internal links, try these tips instead.

 Descriptive anchor text

-For example, this internal link is linking to my page about “on-page SEO”.
+For example, this internal link is linking to my page about “audience research.”

-And, as you can see, my internal link’s anchor text has that exact term in it.
+And, as you can see, the internal link’s anchor text has that exact term in it, but you can also use variations.

 Link to pages with low link authority